nbeaver/cmd_oysters/pseudo-schema-notes.markdown

 ├── description: Textual description of what the command does.
 Must be unique, since its SHA1 hash is effectively the primary key.
 │   ├── nilsimsa-hex: A locality-sensitive hash, helping to detect similar descriptions.
 │   ├── sha1hex: The SHA1 cryptographic hash of the description string; useful instead of a primary key for linking to related commands.
 │   └── string: The actual text of the description.
+Don't add hard linebreaks; let the output formatter decide how to do that.
 ├── invocations: The actual command that gets run, indexed by shell.
 All invocations must have the same component commands.
 │   └── $INVOCATION: Name of the shell (e.g. bash) or class of shells (e.g. POSIX) that the command works in.
 │       ├── changeable-arguments: Adjustable parameters of the command or commands; may be nested.